VNG-Realisatie/nlx/docs/content/further-reading/implementation.md

 **3. SaaS Cloud:**

 - [x] this type will outsource the entire technical NLX setup to the contracted SaaS provider and use NLX as add-on service.
-- [x] the SaaS provider will need to invest time to adopt NLX and build a multi-tennant setup for multiple clients.
+- [x] the SaaS provider will need to invest time to adopt NLX and build a multi-tenant setup for multiple clients.
 - [x] this will take time and effort of the SaaS provider and currently isn't a commodity.
 Your implementation will be the launching customer.

 **4. K8s Cloud:**